 Your friend is going through infertility.
 It’s heartbreaking.
 You want to help them.
 If you can’t be positive, what should you be?
 Validating.
 Just plain, simple, validation is the answer.
 Validation is listening without seeking to offer help.
 It is listening for the sake of listening, not ‘solutionising’ a problem that is not yours to solve.
 Validation is allowing the other person to share, without just trying to fix everything and move on as quickly as possible.
 Validation is creating a safe space for your friend to feel their feelings, free from judgement and shame.
 It is validating their emotional responses, without trying to change them.
 It is comforting, simple, and – when you know how – easy to do; just listen.
 Validation allows us to support others, even when we have no personal understanding of their situation – whether that is infertility, mental health, or relationships.
 Validation is about listening to another person’s problems and offering support rather than a solution.

 “The biggest communication problem is we do not listen to understand.
 We listen to reply.”

 Validation allows us to bypass those unhelpful responses and instead provide actual reassurance – not that everything will be okay, but that we are there to support our loved one, even when it is not okay.
 Wouldn’t we all prefer to hear,

 That’s much better, right?
 No guilt-tripping, no feeling like an inconvenience – just support.
-Take our the toxic positivity and we are able to help people far more.
+Take out the toxic positivity and we can help people far more.
 Sometimes it’s not about finding the answer, it’s about knowing that – as you wade through the seemingly endless sea of heartbreak, anxiety and fear – someone will be right there beside you, come what may.